qmk/qmk_firmware/keyboards/ploopyco/mouse/readme.md

 Alternatively, the `process_wheel` and `process_mouse` functions can both be replaced too, to allow for even more functionality.

-Additionally, you can change the DPI/CPI or speed of the trackball by calling `pmw_set_cpi` at any time.
+Additionally, you can change the DPI/CPI or speed of the Mouse by calling `pmw_set_cpi` at any time.
 And tThe default can be changed by adding a define to the keymap's `config.h` file:

     #define PMW_CPI 1600

-# Programming QMK-DFU onto the PloopyCo Trackball
+# Programming QMK-DFU onto the PloopyCo Mouse

 If you would rather have DFU on this board, you can use the QMK-DFU bootloader on the device.
 To do so, you want to run: